 Poke the entire pastry with a fork, this will help prevent the dough puffing up.
 Then cover the entire crust with foil.
 This is prevent it getting too brown later with the filling.

 If you’d like to indulge just a little more this season, treat yourself to this bourbon pecan pie as it will surely be a hit.
 Don’t forget to add one of your favorite toppings.
 I like simply whipped cream but anything you fancy will do the job nicely!

-If you’ve tried this Bourbon Pecan Pie or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Bourbon Pecan Pie or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - For the pastry: